The Quality Controls (QC) applied to the manufacture of the Three Treasures, Women’s Treasure and Little Treasures remain a top priority.

 The Full or Empty Character of the Condition

 In Empty patterns the dosage can be lower than in Full patterns.
-Thus, for all the formulae in the Clearing category and the Nourishing and Clearing category, the dosage should be higher than for those in the Nourishing category.
+Thus, for all the formulae in the Clearing category and the Nourishing and Clearing category, the dosage can be higher than for those in the Nourishing category.

 Chronic vs Acute Conditions